evacougnon/ROMS_MertzTest/README.txt

-Ben's romsiceshelf version with modifictaion for Mertz domain
+romsiceshelf version from master branch adapted  for Mertz domain

 Application now call MERTZ_TEST
 Include ANA_MASK with a band of land south or the domain allowing a fjord in the middle of the south border